dmmaltos/Donut-Shell/README.md

   - A loading screen stating that DonutShell is initializing.
   - A spinning donut.
   - A screen welcomes the user to DonutShell.
-  - Finally, prompts the user for a line of input.
+  - Prompts the user for a line of input.

 * Main loop: